-5.2 Effects of carbon emissions constraints on hydrogen sector entry When a policy aimed at stabilising atmospheric carbon concentrations at 550 ppmv is introduced, a carbon-equivalent price emerges as GHG allowances are traded among economic agents.
-In the transportation sector, a price on carbon would effectively raise the cost of supplying gasoline to consumers.
-The carbon dioxide price will also affect hydrogen production costs because electricity is used and, even with CCS, not all of the carbon in the coal or gas is captured; however, we expect that higher carbon prices will favour hydrogen.
-In the CCSP stabilisation scenarios that are the basis for the constraints imposed in the 550 ppmv scenario, the carbon dioxide price paths were determined to increase over time at 4 per cent per year.
-In the 550 ppmv stabilisation scenario they started at \$20 per ton CO_2 in 2020, rising to \$475 by 2100.
-This would create a strong advantage for hydrogen, but as we will see in Section 5.4, the availability of a low-cost hydrogen vehicle option has a large effect on the CO_2 price needed to achieve these reductions.
-The penetration frontiers include this endogenous effect of the CO2 price.
+When a policy aimed at stabilizing atmospheric carbon concentrations at 550 ppmv is introduced, a carbon-equivalent price emerges as GHG allowances are traded among economic agents.
+In the transportation sector, a price on carbon would effectively raise the cost of supplying gasoline to consumers, who would bear some of the added cost burden.
+The carbon dioxide price will also affect hydrogen production costs because electricity is used and, even with CCS, not all of the carbon in the coal or gas is captured, however, we expect that higher carbon prices will favor hydrogen.
+In the CCSP stabilization scenarios that are the basis for the constraints imposed in our 550 ppmv scenario, the carbon dioxide price paths were determined to increase over time at 4% per year.
+In the 550 ppm stabilization scenario they started at \$20 per ton CO_2 in 2020, rising to \$475 by 2100.
+This would create a strong advantage for hydrogen, but as we will see in Section 4.4 the availability of a low cost hydrogen vehicle option has a large effect on CO_2 price needed to achieve these reductions.
+The penetration frontiers include this endogenous effect on the CO_2 price.

-Not surprisingly, the effect of the 550 ppmv scenario is to shift the frontiers forward in time for a given mark-up, as shown in Figures 9a and 9b.
+Not surprisingly, the effect of the 550 ppmv scenario is to shift the frontiers forward in time for a given mark-up, as shown in Figure 6.
 The climate policy effect is stronger in later years because of the underlying tightening of the carbon policy, relative to baseline emissions, over time.
-The maximum allowable mark-up for entry by 2100 was 1.5 in the Baseline scenario, while in the 550 ppmv scenario, it rises to 1.8.
-Never-theless, this increase is relatively smaller than in Europe.
-The difference between Europe (Figure 9a) and the USA (Figure 9b) is again due to the effect of the high fuel tax in Europe.
-As discussed in Section 2, current estimates for the hydrogen vehicle mark-up are between 10 and 20.
-Thus, even with strong a climate policy, R&D would have to push down the cost of the vehicle by an order of magnitude for penetration in the USA.
-The competitive situation in Europe, given high fuel taxes, rewards the relative efficiency of the fuel cell more than in the USA but substantial cost reductions would be needed there as well.
+The maximum allowable vehicle markup in Europe rises from 3.0 to 4.0, an effect of the same magnitude as not taxing hydrogen in the No Hydrogen Tax scenario presented in Figure 5, panel b.
+In the U.S. the maximum markup for entry by 2100 was 1.5 in the Baseline scenario while in the Baseline scenario it rises to 1.8.
+Nevertheless, this increase is relatively smaller than in Europe.
+The difference between Europe (panel a) and the USA (panel b) is again due to the effect of the high fuel tax in Europe.
+As discussed in Section 2, current estimates for the hydrogen vehicle markup are between 10 and 20.
+Thus, even with strong greenhouse gas policy, the R&D would have to push down the cost of the vehicle by an order of magnitude for penetration in the US.
+The competitive situation in Europe, given high fuel taxes, reward the relative efficiency of the fuel cell vehicle more than in the USA but substantial cost reductions would be needed there as well.